apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

       <td>
         Instructs to write the content of a `Table` object into a sink table.
         Note that this interface would not trigger the execution of jobs.
-        You need to call the "execute" method to execute you job.
+        You need to call the "execute" method to execute your job.
       </td>
       <td class="text-center">
         <a href="{{ site.pythondocs_baseurl }}/api/python/pyflink.table.html#pyflink.table.TableEnvironment.insert_into">link</a>